NOUIY/aws-cdk-guide/v2/constructs.md

 ------

-Another common pattern is for AWS constructs to set one of the resource's attributes from data supplied elsewhere\.
-Attributes can include Amazon Resource Names \(ARNs\), names, or URLs\.
+Another common pattern is for AWS constructs to set one of the resource's attributes from data supplied elsewhere.
+Attributes can include Amazon Resource Names (ARNs), names, or URLs.

-The following code defines an AWS Lambda function and associates it with an Amazon Simple Queue Service \(Amazon SQS\) queue through the queue's URL in an environment variable\.
+The following code defines an AWS Lambda function and associates it with an Amazon Simple Queue Service (Amazon SQS) queue through the queue's URL in an environment variable.

 ------
 #### [ TypeScript ]